sydasif/eve-ng-lab/README.md

 $ Set-VMProcessor -VMName "EVE-NG" -ExposeVirtualizationExtensions $true
 ```

-1. Start your EVE-NG VM again in the Hyper-V console.
-The message `neither Intel VT-x nor AMD-V found on Hyper-V` should not appear, and you should be able to connect to the web interface using `<server ip>`.
+2. Start your EVE-NG VM again in the Hyper-V console.
+The message `neither Intel VT-x nor AMD-V found on Hyper-V` should not appear, and you should be able to connect to the web interface using your `<server ip>`.

 And there you have it!
 You now have a running EVE-NG environment on Microsoft Hyper-V. This setup allows you to emulate network scenarios efficiently and leverage the powerful features of EVE-NG.